 Retiring to Spain – what it is like living in Spain

-While your experience living in Spain will depends on the area you plan to retire to, it’s worth knowing that the Costas have plenty of British expats, English bars and restaurants, as well as British favourites in stores.
+While your experience living in Spain will depend on the area you plan to retire to, it’s worth knowing that the Costas have plenty of British expats, English bars and restaurants, as well as British favourites in stores.
 Locals are also friendly, and it can be a good starting point for life in Spain.

 There’s a good chance your health will improve, too.
-Thanks to the warm climate, there are lots of healthy activities to get stuck into, including golf, water sports, walking along Spanish beachfronts.
+Thanks to the warm climate, there are lots of healthy activities to get stuck into, including golf, water sports, walking along Spanish beachfront.
 Expats often organise groups for bowling, going to the gym, running and walking.

 How do I get my pension in Spain?